houndstooth/houndstoothcraft/README.md

 When `exportFrames` is set to `true`, the next animation frame will not be rendered until the current one has finished saving.
 This may negatively impact the in-browser experience, but it is a solution if your houndstooth is too computationally expensive to watch at the desired frame rate; simply export the frames and assemble them into a video using a tool such as ImageJ.

-### iteration
+### layer

 Whether [animating](#animation) or not, you may find that your houndstooth is best described not as a single [grid](#grid) of [tiles](#tile), but as many layers of such grids.

-Of course, when iterating, your grids should each have at least some (semi-)transparent areas in order to allow lower layers to show through.
+Of course, when layering, your grids should each have at least some (semi-)transparent areas in order to allow lower layers to show through.

-One is always technically iterating, even if one is essentially only drawing a single iteration frame.
+One is always technically layering, even if one is essentially only drawing a single layer.

-When both animating and iterating, the described set of iterations are drawn once for each animation frame.
-Of course, if your pattern is complex and your frame rate is fast, you may experience lag if you call for many iterations.
+When both animating and layering, the described set of layers are drawn once for each animation frame.
+Of course, if your pattern is complex and your frame rate is fast, you may experience lag if you call for many layers.

-Differences between iterations and animations:
+Differences between layers and animations:
 - Animation frames typically occur in very quick succession (maximal frame rate for maximal persistence of vision effect).
-Iterations, however, are considered to occur instantaneously/simultaneously.
+Layers, however, are considered to occur instantaneously/simultaneously.
 They are non-temporal; just a breaking down of a single image in a single moment in time into multiple layers.
 - Animation frame neighbors are often very similar looking.
 If they weren't, the animation wouldn't be smooth, or wouldn't be considered to be animation at all.
-Neighboring iteration frames, however, may look completely different from one another, or may look quite similar.
+Neighboring layers, however, may look completely different from one another, or may look quite similar.
 It all depends on the intended effect.

 ### grid